 Inverness was a centre of conflict during the civil war in Scotland, as the Beauly Firth area became a focus of the struggles between the Royalist forces and the Covenanting army.

-Coin hoard including rare half crown by Various artists, c.
+Coin hoard including rare half crown by Various, c.
 17th century

 © Inverness Museum and Art Gallery